HMS Foxglove: Interwar

 Foxglove served on the China Station during the early 1920s.

 On the evening of 3 March 1921, the Singaporean passenger ship grounded on the White Rocks off Lamock Island, Swatow, China, and was wrecked with the loss of an estimated 900 to 1,000 lives.
 The steamer discovered the wreck on the morning of 4 March and rendered assistance, rescuing 45 survivors before steaming to Swatow to seek additional help for Hong Moh.
 Upon receiving word of the disaster, the British consul at Swatow informed the British Senior Naval Officer at Hong Kong, who in turn broadcast a wireless message requesting ships to come to Hong Moh′s aid.
 Foxglove arrived on the scene late on 5 March but was unable to locate the wreck in the darkness.
 The Royal Navy light cruiser joined Foxglove on the scene at dawn on 6 March, and the two ships located Hong Moh and began to rescue additional survivors, with Foxglove taking 28 or 48 (sources differ) survivors on board before having to depart late in the afternoon to refuel.
 Carlisle remained on the scene until 8 March, leaving only when there was no further sign of life board the wreck of Hong Moh; she then proceeded to Hong Kong with 221 survivors aboard.

 World War II

 Foxglove was one of only two Acacia-class sloops to survive long enough to see service in World War II.
-She became a loss when she was dive-bombed and badly damaged by German aircraft off the Isle of Wight on 9 July 1940.
-She remained afloat, and was converted into an accommodation ship and base ship.
-In this new role, she became a harbour guard ship in 1941, serving at Londonderry (also known as Derry) in Northern Ireland for the remainder of World War II.
+On 9 July 1940, Foxglove was returning to Portsmouth after escorting minesweepers when she was attacked by German Junkers Ju 87 dive bombers.
+The sloop was hit by three bombs, with 22 of her crew killed in the attack or dying of their wounds.
+Foxglove remained afloat and was towed into Portsmouth but was declared a Constructive total loss and she was not repaired.
+Foxglove was converted to an accommodation ship and base ship.
+In this new role, she became a harbour guard ship in 1941, serving at Londonderry Port in Northern Ireland for the remainder of World War II.